 “Tenderhearted” comes from two words good and guts.
 This word literally means “good guts or inner bowels!”
 Obviously this is not the meaning here.
-Both the figurative and true meaning is good-hearted or good emotions.
+Both the figurative and true sense is good-hearted or good emotions.

 What are good emotions?
 Good emotions are emotions influenced by the mind that submits to the Word of God.
-When emotions influence our understanding of the Word then distortion of the Christian life will occur.
+When emotions influence our understanding of the Word, then distortion of the Christian life will occur.

 When emotions operate properly, they appreciate or respond to God’s viewpoint and the Christian way of life.
 Emotions are the responder of the soul.
 If we are going to enjoy our emotions, we must orient to the biblical view of life.
-When emotions control truth then we will distort life.
+When emotions control truth, then we will distort life.
 The whole issue is which controls which.
-If emotions control the mind then we are in danger of instability.
+If emotions control the mind, then we are in danger of instability.
 If the Word controls our minds, then God gives us an orientation to life.
-One is stable and the other unstable.
+One is stable, and the other unstable.

 Tenderhearted is the relationship between a person who orients to God’s way of thinking and how that influences emotions.
 Biblically, the mind influences emotions, not the other way around.
-When emotions influence the mind the believer develops weakness in his soul.
+When emotions influence the mind, the believer develops weakness in his soul.

 Tenderheartedness is a grace attitude toward God’s family.

-Our emotions appreciate the best of life based on who God is.
+Our emotions appreciate the best of life, based on who God is.
 Therefore, we must channel our emotions through the Word.
 The only way we can understand the essence of God is by the Word of God.

 Emotion is no criterion for the Christian life.
 How we feel does not determine the truth.
 We are not Christians because we feel saved.
 We are not spiritual because we feel spiritual.
 Emotions are simply the vent of our attitudes.
 Our status before God depends on what God says, not how we feel.

 Are you cold-hearted?
 Are you callused to the pain of others?
 Do you have the ability to imagine yourself in someone else’s shoes?
 Can you put yourself in his place?
 This is the eye that can see the unseen.
 Some of us have lost our capacity for compassion.
-We are immune to the needs of others.
-Just as medical doctors become hardened to the pain of his patients so Christians can become numb to the pain of his fellow Christians.
+We are immune to the needs of others just as medical doctors become hardened to the pain of his patients so Christians can become numb to the pain of his fellow Christians.

 We can lose the ability to feel pain in someone else’s heart.
-Due to exposure of so much grief through the media, we blunt our minds to the needs of others.
+Due to exposure to so much grief through the media, we blunt our minds to the needs of others.
 When we hear daily of tragedy and suffering of humanity, we simply lapse into sloppy sentimentalism that simply feels for a moment the heartache of others.

-That kind of society pervades our thinking and we bring that attitude to church.
+That kind of society pervades our thinking, and we bring that attitude to church.
 We are not as tenderhearted as we should be.
 We are hardheaded instead.
 Our heart does not beat in harmony with God’s heart.
 If our heart did, more of us would send get-well cards to the sick.
 Most of us do not have time for others.
 Why wait until someone lands in the hospital to send them a word of appreciation?